guru-beach/moto-demo/README.md

 ## Start
 Requires sudo access to run docker updates.

+Running run_me_first.sh creates the user-data and provisioning files.
+If you want to customize the environment to match yours, edit demo/default_env.sh, or just set the required environment variables first, then run run_me_first.sh.

 ```
 $ git clone git@github.com:guru-beach/moto-demo.git
 $ cd moto-demo
+$ ./run_me_first.sh
 $ vagrant up
 $ vagrant ssh
 core@core-01 ~ $ sudo su -
 core-01 ~ # cd /demo
 core-01 demo #
 ```

+## Demo Magic

+These demos use a modified version of a script called [demo-magic.sh](https://github.com/paxtonhare/demo-magic) which is basically just a wrapper to show what commands are being run.
+This also prevents the user for having to type or copypasta commands.
+It also causes the commands to wait for user interaction (enter/return) to continue.
+You can change this behavior by setting the DEMO_WAIT environment variable to some value larger than 0 (Which means wait for return).
+The value is the amount of seconds to wait until automatically going to the next command.

 ## Demo 1